javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 ## A string

-A string in Javascript must be quoted.
+A string in JavaScript must be quoted.

 ```js
 let str = "Hello";